• Extension of accreditation 28 May 2020

-Report on accreditation of 3 higher education courses of study offered by UNSW Global Pty Limited
+Report on extension of accreditation of two higher education courses of study offered by Crown Institute of Higher Education Pty Ltd

-On 27 January 2026, a delegate of TEQSA accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011, the following courses offered by UNSW Global Pty Limited, for a period of 7 years until 26 January 2033:
+On 28 May 2020, a delegate of TEQSA extended, under section 57A of the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act), the accreditation of the following courses offered by Crown Institute of Higher Education Pty Ltd:

 Main reasons for the decision